I’m finding my ability to objectivity assess situations under stress lately.

 Thriving on chaos is a core leadership skill, but when we don’t know where to point our compass in what feels like the wilderness, it’s stressful.
 We’ve lost a vital sense of control.

 Right now, we need to maintain security and stability – for ourselves and others.
 We need to predict the unpredictable and make decisions in a void of information.

 People are counting on us, and we’re counting on others.
 It’s the domino or butterfly effect, and it’s the call to serve, the call to leadership.

-But where’s the anchor for our problem solving and decision making?
+But where’s the lifeline for our problem solving and decision making?